manikanth02/Namaste-Nodejs-Note/Chapter S2 08 Data Sanitization & Schema Validations/README.md

     }
 ```

+## API-Level Validations

+### PATCH API for Selected Field Updates
+- **Field-Level Validation**: API-level validation ensures that only specific fields can be updated in a PATCH request.
+This limits changes to approved fields and improves security.
+- **Selective Updates**: Enables users to update only allowed fields while maintaining the integrity of other data.
+- **Benefits**:
+  - Prevents unintended updates.
+  - Minimizes errors by restricting updates to specified fields.
+  - Enhances data security by controlling what data is modifiable.

 ## Conclusion
 Schema validations and data sanitization in Mongoose provide powerful tools to maintain data quality and integrity.
 These features enable building robust applications by ensuring that only valid data is stored in the database, reducing the need for manual checks and potential data-related errors.